shubhamkushwah123/insure-me-app/README.md

 ### Workflow:

 1. Test Server and Prod Server must be configured using Terraform.
-2. developer pushes updated code to the Git master branch.
+2. developer pushes application code to the Git master branch.
 3. A Jenkins job is triggered using a GitHub Webhook.
 4. The code is checked out, compiled, tested, packaged, containerized, and deployed to test-server automatically using Ansible.
 5. Deployment is tested using a test automation tool (Selenium).